johnswan/configo-ios-sdk/README.md

 <b>NOTE:</b> The fallback BOOL will be returned if an error occurred or the feature was not found.
 </pre>

-The full list of the current user's active features can be retrieved using `featuresList`.
+The full list of the current user's active features can be retrieved using `featuresDictionary`.

 ## Trigger Refresh